 To allow effective oversight of awarded projects and document compliance with applicable CDBG-DR requirements, all projects must submit periodic reports to DED.
-Detailed reporting and monitoring requirements are described in the Recordkeeping and Data Management Policies and Procedures, the Monitoring and Compliance Plan, and the Anti-Fraud, Waste, and Abuse Policies and Procedures.
+Detailed reporting and monitoring requirements are described in Chapter 17: Recordkeeping and Data Management, Chapter 16: Monitoring and Compliance Plan, and Chapter 19: Anti-Fraud, Waste, and Abuse.